 Must-Know Drone Travel Tips

 Traveling with your drone is more complicated than traveling with a camera or a phone.
-Before relaxing and pursuing your drone-related activities, consider some key concerns and considerations.
+Before relaxing and pursuing your drone-related activities, consider the key concerns.
 To help you prepare, we will cover most of the important ones in our must-know drone travel tips.

 Always know the local drone laws.

-Be particularly cautious when it comes to drone laws regarding the use of drones in urban areas.
+Be particularly cautious about drone laws regarding their use in urban areas.

 What happens if you break the rules?

 You might be thinking, ‘Who cares?’
 I will send my drone up quickly to get one excellent shot, and that’s it.
 I won’t get caught!
 This is not an intelligent thing to do.
-The most lenient of consequences you could face for doing so is fine.
-And before you go thinking you would be okay with ‘paying’ for a photo or video, know that such fines are excessive.
-In the U.S., the cost can range from $5,000 to upwards of $5,000.
+The most lenient of consequences you could face for doing so is a fine.
+Before you think you would be okay with ‘paying’ for a photo or video, note that such fines are excessive.
+In the U.S., costs range from $5,000 to $ 5,000+.
 Even in countries abroad, you can still expect to pay at least $3,000 in local currency.
 And remember, this is the least severe consequence you could face.
 Your drone could be confiscated.
 You could be deported from whatever country you are visiting.
-It is even possible for the whole thing to end up in your permanent police record.
+It is even possible that the whole thing ends up in your permanent police record.

 Keep in mind the weather you will be experiencing.

-Always research the weather you will be traveling to.
-Any experienced drone user will know that weather conditions significantly impact both the use of their drone and its subsequent maintenance.
-You do not want to have to rely on your knowledge of what to do when you crash your drone because the country you visited experienced heavy rainfall, and you still insisted on flying according to your original plans.
+Always research the weather in your destination.
+Any experienced drone user knows that weather conditions significantly affect both drone operation and subsequent maintenance.
+You do not want to have to rely on your knowledge of what to do when your drone crashes because the country you visited experienced heavy rainfall, and you still insisted on flying according to your original plans.
 If you are traveling somewhere solely to obtain drone photos or footage for any reason, then weather research should be at the top of your to-do list anyway.
 This also means you should bring any maintenance and storage equipment required to handle the weather conditions.

 Take your drone with you as a carry-on.

 If you are wondering, you will be relieved to know that you can take a drone onto a plane if you remove the batteries beforehand.
-Additionally, if you plan to travel by plane, one of the most useful of our drone travel tips is to take it with you as a carry-on.
+Additionally, if you plan to travel by plane, one of our most useful drone travel tips is to take it as carry-on.
 Plane luggage compartments are not very gentle with whatever ends up in them.
 This means that your drone will face a very bumpy ride.
 And that’s not something you want to be done to a delicate piece of equipment!
 It is much better to have your drone by your side and ensure that nothing untoward happens to it.

 Bringing drone accessories onto a plane is typically not an issue.